-While the picture above is the a crowded Russian subway, it’s a great metaphor for what happens at the video providers servers during the season premier of shows like “Game of Thrones” or “The Walking Dead”
+While the picture above is the crowded Russian subway, it’s a great metaphor for what happens at the video providers servers during the season premiere of popular shows like “The Walking Dead”

-Whether you cut the cord or are still paying for cable TV, streaming video is a necessity for most home networks.
+Whether you watch TV without cable or are still paying for cable TV, streaming video is a necessity for most home networks.
 While home routers have become relatively easy to set up, optimizing your network for peak performance requires copious amounts of time and patience.

 From kids watching YouTube, to streaming on your Roku; video throws a lot of data on your network.
 When Netflix starts buffering, or Sling TV cuts out during The Walking Dead, our first instinct is to blame your streaming device or the streaming service.